 Fort Nelson was much smaller with a few grocery, restaurant, and lodging options.
 While Watson Lake and Tok are very small (we’re talking one block long) but big enough to fuel up, grab a bite, and find a place to stay if needed.

-Depending on how you get to Dawson Creek, the start of the highway, you will probably pass through the very large cities of Prince George or Calgary, which will be great places to stock up in.
+Depending on how you get to Dawson Creek, the start of the highway, you will probably pass through the very large cities of Prince George’s or Calgary, which will be great places to stock up in.

 You should always fill up in these major towns: Fort St. John, Fort Nelson, Watson Lake, Whitehorse, and Tok.

 Distance between Gas Stations

 One of people’s biggest fears when driving the Alaska Highway is running out of gas.
 The truth is, it would require a hell of a lot of recklessness to actually run out of gas.
 You fill up at each town, then you drive, and you never skip filling up in a major junction.

 All of the big towns have gas stations and there are a few gas stations in between but they will cost a lot more.

 Our RV can go about 400 miles on a full tank so topping off in each of the cities above plus in Teslin was perfect for us.
-(See the end of this blog for details on exact cost of fuel.)
+(See the end of this blog for details on the exact cost of fuel.)

 Gyms along the Alaskan Highway

 I had to throw this one in for anyone who is like my husband.
 While I drove this by myself with my kids, if Victor had been with us, he would’ve needed to find a gym along the way to get his swoll on (I couldn’t say it with a straight face).

-There are actually a lot of recreation centers along the way, but not all of them were the best in terms of workout facilities.
+There are a lot of recreation centers along the way, but not all of them are the best in terms of workout facilities.
 The larger the city, the better the fitness area tended to be.